neelip/intro-to-git-workshop/Activity-2.md

 #### Create a New Branch
 1. In the Terminal, enter the following command to create & switch to a new branch:
    ```
-   git checkout -b "neelima/thoughts"
+   git checkout -b "neelima/learnings"
    ```
-2. In the Thoughts folder, open create a text file with your github id --> "neelip.txt".
-   In this folder add your thoughts on what you have learned today and save the file.
+2. In the Learnings folder, open create a text file with your github id.
+Example: "neelip.txt" In this folder add your thoughts on what you have learned today and save the file.

 #### Stage and Commit changes